liuhc8/Aperture/README.md

 [![Language](http://img.shields.io/badge/language-java-brightgreen.svg)](https://www.java.com/)
 # Aperture:  Accurate detection of structural variations and viral integrations in circulating tumor DNA using an alignment-free algorithm

-Aperture is a new alignment-free SV caller designed for ctDNA sequencing with barcode adapters and multiple duplicates.
-Aperture applies k-mer based searching, fast intersection and breakpoint merging to detect SVs and viral integrations in high sensitivity, especially when junctions span repetitive regions, followed by a barcode based filter to ensure specificity.
+Aperture is a new alignment-free SV caller designed for cfDNA dataset.
+Aperture applies a unique strategy of k-mer based searching, fast breakpoint detection using binary labels and candidates clustering to detect SVs and viral integrations in high sensitivity, especially when junctions span repetitive regions, followed by a barcode based filter to ensure specificity.
 Aperture takes paired-end reads in fastq format as inputs and reports all SVs and viral integrations in VCF 4.2 format.

 If you have any trouble running Aperture, please raise an issue using the Issues tab above.